 Pets make wonderful additions to any family, but taking on a pet as part of your home requires an enormous commitment.
 Before you adopt, make sure you are ready and have time for their care and responsibilities.

 Adopting a pet is an amazing opportunity to provide them with a loving home and save a life.
 However, it’s essential to remember that pets are still animals with feelings.

 Christmas has arrived and many are considering adding a furry member to their family.
-Pet ownership can provide an incredible bonding experience as well as being beneficial for both health and finances, provided you’re willing to provide them with a loving home.
+Pet ownership can provide an incredible bonding experience as well as be beneficial for both health and finances, provided you’re willing to provide them with a loving home.

 If you’re searching for a furry best friend, there are plenty of options to consider: adopting from a rescue shelter, no-kill rescue shelter, breeder or local animal control agency.
 In northern Kentucky, Boone County Animal Shelter at 201 E State St. in Burlington offers free stray cats or dogs as an initial step in bringing one into your life – this could be the ideal starting point!
 To learn more or schedule a no-obligation tour of their kennel call (888) 955-9999 today!

 Great Falls is proud to be a part of this national pastime that has captured the hearts and minds of many local residents.
 To help you find your next best furry friend, check out this website for more information and an exhaustive listing of all animals currently residing at our newest and largest shelter.

 Adopting a pet is an amazing way to make a difference in the lives of animals and those who care about them.
 It also serves as a way of giving unconditional love.